aaqsr/aaqsr/site/README.md

 # TODO

+- fix bug of home not being highlighted on navbar on main page. just make the navbar non-dynamic honestly
 - add a way to browse course pages
 - add a way to get back to home page from the course page